danieldiaz21/hack-a-thing-1/README.md

 # Introduction to Android Development

-This me dipping my toes in the world of Android development, aided by the tutorial [Android Development for Beginners](https://youtu.be/fis26HvvDII).
+This is me dipping my toes in the world of Android development, aided by the tutorial [Android Development for Beginners](https://youtu.be/fis26HvvDII).
 I have never explored Android Studio, but have always been interested in app development, hence my decision to explore this new technology.

 ## Architecture